 Independent Research for Sophomores, Juniors and Seniors: Independent research allows a student to pursue an academic interest beyond the listed course offerings.
 The project should be designed as original research and practice in presenting the results of an investigation.
 This pursuit must culminate in the student's own contribution to a discipline, whether in the form of fully-supported conclusions or in the form of a creative effort.
 Students may initiate a research project independently or in consultation with supervising faculty from one or several departments.
 The final project must be presented to the advising faculty no later than two weeks prior to the end of the evaluation period.
 The program may be elected for a maximum credit of four full courses.
-Programs of independent research involving more than two such courses per semester must be approved by the Committee on Academic Program and Standards.
+Programs of independent research involving more than two such courses per semester must be approved by the Subcommittee on Academic Standards.

 Student-Faculty Collaborative Research

 Student-faculty collaborative research allows a student to conduct original research in close partnership with faculty collaborator(s).
 The project should be designed as an investigation yielding novel results that contribute to the area of study.
 With the faculty collaborator(s), students will develop the project and participate in all aspects of the research.
 It is expected that the faculty member will work closely with the student for at least half of the time the student is pursuing the research.
 The final project must be presented to the faculty collaborator(s) no later than one week prior to the end of the evaluation period.
 The course will typically earn one half or one full course credit per semester.

 Transcript Notation (Internship or Research Experience)